-This function can be used to automatically select tuning parameters for sparse CCA using the penalized matrix decompostion.
+This is a function of a modification version of the PMA package.
+This function can be used to automatically select tuning parameters for sparse CCA using the penalized matrix decomposition.
 For each data set x and z, two types are possible: (1) type "standard", which does not assume any ordering of the columns of the data set, and (2) type "ordered", which assumes that columns of the data set are ordered and thus that corresponding canonical vector should be both sparse and smooth (e.g. CGH data).
+In addition, this function would report the stored Us and Vs for all lambdas through all permutations for standard deviation estimations.

 '''

 CCA.permute(

 x,

 z,

 typex = c("standard", "ordered"),

 typez = c("standard", "ordered"),

 penaltyxs = NULL,

 penaltyzs = NULL,

 niter = 3,

 v = NULL,

 trace = TRUE,

 nperms = 25,

 standardize = TRUE,

+chromx = NULL,

+chromz = NULL,

+upos = FALSE,

 '''